Market Review: Open

 - the need for a strategic reserve.

-Submissions are due by 18 May 2018, with this date based on the need to meet the COAG Energy Council’s timeframes for its implementation plan for the Independent Review into the Future Security of the National Electricity Market.
+The AEMC intends to publish a final report mid year, in line with the COAG Energy Council’s timeframes for its implementation plan for the Independent Review into the Future Security of the National Electricity Market.

 Over the past couple of years, a series of events, such as the load shedding in South Australia and NSW in February 2017, as well as numerous policy debates and announcements (for example, the Energy Security Board’s national energy guarantee) have led to a greater focus on reliability in the national electricity market (NEM).